Michael-1120/Automated_Drowsiness_Detection_System_in_RPi4_with_Python/README.md

 ## Published Paper/Journal Article Link

-For a comprehensive overview of the methodology, detailed testing results, and in-depth discussions, please refer to our [published journal article.](https://example.com) (link to be updated).
+For a comprehensive overview of the methodology, detailed testing results, and in-depth discussions, please refer to our [published journal article.](https://www.mdpi.com/2673-4591/92/1/52).

 ## Notes